Voodoo Science

 Voodoo Science: The Road from Foolishness to Fraud is a book published in 2000 by physics professor Robert L. Park, critical of research that falls short of adhering to the scientific method.
 Other people have used the term "voodoo science", but amongst academics it is most closely associated with Park.
-Park offers no explanation as to why he appropriated the word voodoo to describe the four categories detailed below.
 The book is critical of, among other things, homeopathy, cold fusion and the International Space Station.

 Categories

 Park uses the term voodoo science (see the quote section below, Page 10) as covering four categories which evolve from self-delusion to fraud: